MenuBase EN

 Local support.
 When the terminal freezes at 12:30pm on a Saturday, you need a human who answers in your timezone and, ideally, your language.
 Overseas-only support is a real operational risk.

 Here is the gap.
 You can buy the best restaurant POS in Malaysia, get every compliance box ticked and every payment method wired, and your average check will not move by a single ringgit.
-The POS records that the customer ordered a nasi lemak and a kopi.
+A normal POS records that the customer ordered a nasi lemak and a kopi.
 It does not suggest the kaya toast that 4 in 10 customers would have said yes to.
 It does not surface the happy-hour add-on.
 It does not notice that this table is one item away from the free-dessert threshold.

 That work, the selling, has traditionally fallen to floor staff.
 But in Malaysia the average tenure of a waiter is 6 to 9 months.
 You train someone to know the menu and pitch the specials, and half a year later they are gone and the knowledge walks out with them.
 Asking a rotating team to be a consistent upsell engine is a strategy that breaks every 200 days.
-The POS was never going to fix that.
+A normal POS was never going to fix that.
 It was not built to.

-How a POS add-on closes the gap
+How an AI Upselling POS closes the gap

 The short version